timholy/SnoopCompile.jl/docs/src/bot.md

 ## Benchmark

 To measure the effect of adding precompile files.
-Add a `snoopBenchmark.jl`.
+Add a `snoopi_bench.jl`.
 The content of this file can be the following:

 Benchmarking the load infer time
 ```julia